vup815/learning_journal/algorithms/graph/Topological sort.md

 ### Kahn's algorithm (BFS)
 **Process** :
-1. start with nodes that don't have any indegree.
+1. start with nodes that don't have any `indegree`.
-2. reduce the indegree of adjacent nodes by 1
+2. reduce the `indegree` of adjacent nodes by 1
-3. if adjacent node indegree become 0, append it to the queue
+3. if adjacent node `indegree` become 0, append it to the queue
 ```python
 # indegree
 # adjs